DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 #### Enhancements

-- BCv19 App - The C/AL code base was converted to AL Extensions.
+- BCv19 App - The C/AL code base was converted to AL extensions.

+- BCv19 App - The Process Reminder Job which is setup in the Manager Company had quotes around the Parameter Name.
+These quotes were removed.

+- BCv19 App - Changes were made to the filters in the Blocked and On Blocked cues in the Role Centre.

+- BCv19 App - A small typo was fixed on the SD Credit Controller Managed Companies page.

-- BCv19 App - Changes were made to the HTML Editor and to the Template Card - the page type was changed to standard dialog, new events were published in the Javascript API to receive content on Change Trigger of document, and the changes are now cached and applied only when "Yes" is pressed on the page.
+- BCv19 App - Changes were made to the HTMP Editor and to the Template Card - the page type was changed to standard dialog, new events were published in the Javascript API to receive content on Change Trigger of document, and the changes are now cached and applied only when "Yes" is pressed on the page.

 - BCv19 App - The SDY CC E-Mail Queue List (43021042, List) was recaptioned so it appears in the Tell Me as SD Credit Controller Email Queue - All.